Totenkaf/web_application/README.md

 # Annotation

-All homework data for the Web technologies course Lecturer D.Sabitov
+All homework data for the web technologies course Lecturer D.Sabitov